 Each unit should develop procedures to mitigate and address inappropriate/unacceptable behavior.
-Expectations and consequences should be set with all Scouts, parents/guardians, and adult participants during unit pre-trip planning; expectations should align with the Scout Oath and Law and the policies of the Boy Scouts of America, and consequences should be understood and acknowledged.
+Expectations and consequences should be set with all Scouts, parents/guardians, and adult participants during unit pre-trip planning; expectations should align with the Scout Oath and Law and the policies of Scouting America, and consequences should be understood and acknowledged.